kaliop-uk/ezmigrationbundle/README.md

             path: /path/to/the/image.jpg
             alt_text: 'Example alt text'

-Please see the `ManageContent.yml` DSL definition file for more information in the `Resources/doc/DSL` folder.

 Images __need__ to be placed in the `MigrationVersions/images` folder.
 Binary files __need__ to be placed in the `MigrationVersions/files` folder.

 The paths to files/images in the definition are relative paths from the MigrationVersions/images or MigrationVersions/files folders.
 For example using the path from the snippet above the system would look for the image file in `MigrationVersions/images/path/to/the/image.jpg` in the bundle's directory.

+Please see the `ManageContent.yml` DSL definition file for more information in the `Resources/doc/DSL` folder.

-### Using references in your migration files
+#### Using references in your migration files

 The Yaml definitions support setting references of values of certain attributes, that you can retrieve in the following instructions.
 For example you could set a reference to a folder's location id and then use that as the parent location when creating articles in that folder.

 See the following example on using references.
 The example creates a new content type in the system and sets a reference to it's id.
 The second set of instructions adds a new policy to the editor role to allow editors to create objects of the new content type under the node with id 2.

     -
         mode: create